22 Things a Funeral Director Won’t Tell You

 Don’t ask us to remove fillings or crowns

 That may be real gold in your loved one’s dental fillings or crowns, but don’t ask me to remove them for you.
-Memorize these 12 etiquette tips you should always follow at funerals.
+That just doesn’t really conform with the funeral etiquette you should always follow.

 We probably don’t have great intentions if we say this phrase